vasilakisfil/Introspected-REST/README.md

 The parent Media Type doesn't need to know in advance all the MicroTypes that the API designer intends to use because that would mean that adding new MicroTypes would require a new parent Media Type which consequently means breaking the clients.
-Instead, each MicroType should be attachable to a parent Media Type that defines introspected behavior and clients would take into account only MicroTypes that are programmed to understand, ideally all of them.
+Instead, each MicroType should be attachable to a parent Media Type that defines introspected behavior and clients would take into account only MicroTypes that are programmed to understand.

 #### 9.2.1.
 Benefits of MicroTypes
 The benefits when leveraging such architecture are multi-fold.